 READ MORE: I Don’t Know What to Do With My Life

-These 15 ways to seize the moment will help lead you through living intentionally so that you may find wonder, spontaneity, play, joy, creativity, trust, and love in your life today.
+These 15 ways to seize the moment will help lead you through live life to the fullest so that you may find wonder, spontaneity, play, joy, creativity, trust, and love in your life today.

-What kinds of ways are your favorites to seize the moment of your life?!
+What kinds of ways are your favorites to seize the moments of your life?!